react-native-webview/react-native-webview/docs/Reference.md

 ---
 ### `allowsAirPlayForMediaPlayback`[⬆](#props-index)<!-- Link generated with jump2header -->

 A Boolean value indicating whether AirPlay is allowed.
-The default value is `true`.
+The default value is `false`.

 | Type    | Required | Platform      |
 | ------- | -------- | ------------- |